-Rolling hills, medieval hilltop villages, and lush green vineyards…this is Vipava Valley, locally known as Vipavska Dolina.
+Rolling hills, rustic stone houses, medieval hilltop villages, and lush green vineyards…this is Vipava Valley, locally known as Vipavska Dolina.
 Slovenia’s best-kept secret and our favourite stop on a recent Slovenia holiday.

-It didn’t take us long to fall in love with Vipava Valley and it all began with a simple lunch at Cejkotova Domacija, an argifarm tucked away in a tiny village of Goče in Vipava Valley.
+It didn’t take us long to fall in love with Vipava Valley, and it all began with a simple lunch at Cejkotova Domacija, an agrifarm tucked away in a tiny village of Goče in Vipava Valley.
 It was easy to see why this area is known as Paradise Valley – the natural beauty, lush orchards, and picturesque villages were out of this world and truly unexpected.

-We dined under a grapevine canopy on the terrace of a 200-year old recently restored traditional house.
-It was in this postcard-perfect setting that we met Davorin, the owner of the argifarm and an incredible host with a contagious passion for local homemade food.
+We dined under a grapevine canopy on the terrace of a 200-year-old recently restored traditional house.
+It was in this postcard-perfect setting that we met Davorin, the owner of the agrifarm and an incredible host with a contagious passion for local homemade food and wine production.

 Every course was perfectly paired with local Zelen, Pinela, and Klarnica wines straight from Davorin’s cellar, which we had the pleasure of exploring during our visit.
 There, in a candlelit setting, we sampled a few varieties of reserve wines from the late 2000s while listening to Davorin’s tales of harsh winters and Burja winds that play a huge role in the winemaking craft in this region.

-We weren’t sure if it was the wine, the authentic lunch fare, or the serene surrounding of our meal that left us infatuated with Vipava Valley.
+We weren’t sure if it was the wine, the authentic lunch fare, or the serene surroundings of our meal that left us infatuated with Vipava Valley.

 Vipava Valley Wine Tastings